How the Black Keys Finally Broke Through With ‘Brothers’

-At the time of their first collaboration, Danger Mouse was chiefly known for his hip-hop background, and his involvement came as something of a surprise to a segment of the Black Keys' fan base, but as they proved with 2009's Blakroc project, which found Auerbach and Carney working alongside a variety of rap MCs, they were more than just the blues revivalists that many listeners heard.
-Calling the Blakroc record "spring training" for Brothers, Auerbach told Interview, "We listened to a lot of hip-hop while we recorded this album.
+At the time of their first collaboration, Danger Mouse was chiefly known for his hip-hop background, and his involvement came as something of a surprise to a segment of the Black Keys' fan base.
+But 2009's Blakroc project had found Auerbach and Carney working alongside a variety of rap MCs, so they were more than just the blues revivalists that many listeners expected.
+Calling the Blakroc record "spring training" for Brothers, Auerbach told Interview that they "listened to a lot of hip-hop while we recorded this album.
 Some of our new material literally rips off hip-hop songs."

-He stressed that point further during an interview with the Guardian, shrugging off a question comparing the Brothers track "Next Girl" to Muddy Waters by countering, "When I listen to our records, I don't hear blues music.
+He stressed that point further during an interview with the Guardian, shrugging off a question comparing the Brothers track "Next Girl" to Muddy Waters: "When I listen to our records, I don't hear blues music.
 It's ridiculous to say we play blues music.
 It's weird because we ripped off a hip-hop song, directly.
 We do that and you think it's a blues song."

-It achieved a significant commercial effect as well, peaking at No. 3 on the Billboard Top 200 Albums chart and spinning off a pair of gold-selling singles in "Tighten Up" and "Howlin' for You."
-While neither track was particularly cut out for pop radio, the Black Keys found crossover inroads through other means, most notably with an array of commercial licensing deals.
+It achieved a significant commercial effect as well, peaking at No. 3 on the Billboard Top 200 chart and spinning off a pair of gold-selling singles in "Tighten Up" and "Howlin' for You."
+Neither track was particularly cut out for pop radio, but the Black Keys found crossover inroads through other means – most notably with an array of commercial-licensing deals.
 In the end, the LP that might never have been made — and started out being recorded in a gutted Alabama landmark — sold more than a million copies and won three Grammy awards.